alaiacano/pycube/README.md

 # About

 The [cube](https://github.com/square/cube/) project is awesome.
-I would like to create and update new boards with python instead of node.
+I would like to create and update new boards with a really simple python call.

-This project is **EXTREMELY** early in its development.
-Nothing works yet at all, but here's how I'd like it to flow:
+This project is pretty early in its development.
+So far I'm able to update the cube data as is described below.
+The main advantage so far is that you can do any pre-processing or pre-aggregating in python and then launch a new cube collection in a few lines of code.

+My goal is to have the page update dynamically based on real time trends.
+We'll see how it goes.
+Everything described on the page so far is working for me.
+I'd love to get any feedback.

 ## Connecting to cube